+6.49.
+The nuclear power plant operator and transmission system operator should identify and establish the equipment interface and communication interface requirements including:

+- a.
+Channels of communications,

+- b.
+Operating procedures,

+- c.
+Preferred corridors to supply energy to the nuclear power plant during shutdowns or accident conditions,

+- d.
+Operating experience feedback,

+- e.
+Coordination of maintenance and outage planning,

+- f.
+Maintenance requirements,

+- g.
+Coordinate circumstances and conditions arising from receipt of a sustained degraded voltage condition at the nuclear plant that may necessitate manual disconnection of the offsite power supply by the nuclear plant operator.

-- 6.48.
-The nuclear power plant operator and transmission system operator should identify and establish the equipment interface and communication interface requirements including: - a.
-Channels of communications, - b.
-Operating procedures, - c.
-Preferred corridors to supply energy to the nuclear power plant during shutdowns or accident conditions, - d.
-Operating experience feedback - e.
-Coordination of maintenance and outage planning, - f.
-Maintenance requirements - 6.49.
-In many States the energy market is going toward liberalization with splitting of the electrical system and establishment of production companies, transmission companies and distribution companies. - 6.50.
+6.50.
+In many Member States the energy market is going toward liberalization with splitting of the electrical system and establishment of production companies, transmission companies and distribution companies.

+6.51.
 The nuclear power plant requires particular coordination between the transmission system operator and the nuclear power plant operator for the purpose of ensuring safe plant operation and shutdown.
 This cooperation is based on the common goal to assure nuclear safety and electrical system security (the former prevailing upon the latter).
 One or more transmission system operators can supply the nuclear power plant.

-- 6.51.
-Experience has shown that a formal agreement between Nuclear power plant operator and transmission system operator on coordination of planning, including definition of responsibilities, is beneficial. - 6.52.
-The nuclear power plant operator should notify the transmission system operator regarding outages, modifications and maintenance activities as well as any changes to the plant design, configuration, operations, limits, electrical protection systems, or capabilities that would impact the ability of the transmission system operator to meet the current requirements. - 6.53.
+6.52.
+Experience has shown that a formal agreement between Nuclear power plant operator and transmission system operator on coordination of planning, including definition of responsibilities, is beneficial.

+6.53.
+The nuclear power plant operator should notify the transmission system operator regarding outages, modifications and maintenance activities as well as any changes to the plant design, configuration, operations, limits, electrical protection systems, or capabilities that would impact the ability of the transmission system operator to meet the current requirements.

+6.54.
 The transmission system operator should notify the nuclear power plant operator regarding outages, modifications and maintenance activities that could impact the availability and reliability of the grid connection of the nuclear power plant.
-Examples of such activities are maintenance work in substations served by the transmission lines to the nuclear power plant. - 6.54.
-The nuclear power plant operator should coordinate electrical protection schemes with the transmission system operator in order to maximize the availability of the plant and grid supply in case of grid faults. - 6.55.
-This coordination also applies to plant or grid modifications that could influence the interaction between grid and plant. - 6.56.
-The nuclear power plant operator should coordinate with the transmission system operator and validate the accuracy and conservatism of the post-trip voltages predicted by the online grid analyses tools. - 6.57.
-The nuclear power plant operator should ensure that the licensing and design requirements of the plant are understood by the transmission system operator in order to prevent challenges to nuclear safety as a result of transmission system disturbances, transients, or operating conditions. - 6.58.
-Because of the need for secure grid connections to the nuclear power plant, it might be necessary to reach an agreement with the transmission system operator that the grid equipment (including control and electrical protection equipment) in the nuclear power plant switchyard, and the transmission circuits that connect to it, is maintained to a higher standard, or is tested or inspected more frequently, than other grid equipment. - 6.59.
-Note that structures, systems, and components of preferred power supply (e.g., switchyard or grid) that are not under the direct control of the plant operator and the nuclear regulator, are nevertheless site characteristics required to maintain plant safety. - 6.60.
-The preferred power characteristics that are essential to plant safety, including compliance with the recommendations of this Safety Guide, should be documented in the plant safety analysis and ensured by the licensee.
+Examples of such activities are maintenance work in substations served by the transmission lines to the nuclear power plant.

+6.55.
+The nuclear power plant operator should coordinate electrical protection schemes with the transmission system operator in order to maximize the availability of the plant and grid supply in case of grid faults.

+6.56.
+This coordination also applies to plant or grid modifications that could influence the interaction between grid and plant.

+6.57.
+The nuclear power plant operator should coordinate with the transmission system operator and validate the accuracy and conservatism of the post-trip voltages predicted by the online grid analyses tools.

+6.58.
+The nuclear power plant operator should ensure that the licensing and design requirements of the plant are understood by the transmission system operator in order to prevent challenges to nuclear safety as a result of transmission system disturbances, transients, or operating conditions.

+6.59.
+Because of the need for secure grid connections to the nuclear power plant, it might be necessary to reach an agreement with the transmission system operator that the grid equipment (including control and electrical protection equipment) in the nuclear power plant switchyard, and the transmission circuits that connect to it, is maintained to a higher standard, or is tested or inspected more frequently, than other grid equipment.

+6.60.
+Note that structures, systems, and components of preferred power supply (e.g., switchyard or grid) that are not under the direct control of the plant operator and the nuclear regulator, are nevertheless site characteristics required to maintain plant safety.

+6.61.
+The preferred power supply characteristics that are essential to plant safety should be documented in the plant safety analysis and ensured by the licensee.